- 1 1. Ultimate Collector’s Millennium Falcon (10179)

 It’d be hard to argue against Lego’s Star Wars Collector’s Millennium Falcon as being one of the most challenging and largest Lego sets (it also probably ranks as our #1 LEGOs for adults).
 The $499 Millennium Falcon is suggested for ages 16-years and older but younger kids can probably get through it with some supervision.
 The highly detailed scale model is made up of a whopping 5,195 pieces but only 5 mini-figures including Luke, Princess Leia, Han, Chewbacca, and a stormtrooper.
 Why the set doesn’t include C-3PO and R2-D2 mini-figures is sort of a mystery (weren’t they on the Falcon during the mission to rescue Leia?), but nevertheless the ship itself is more than enough to focus on.
 The Collector’s Millennium Falcon was released in 2007 and retired in 2010, but remains the most-expensive mass-produced Lego set to date.
 Also, have a look at 10 of the most magical LEGO Harry Potter sets.

 The 2002 Ultimate Collector’s Series Imperial Star Destroyer retailed for $269 and came with 3,096 pieces (no mini-figures included).
 This is a nice looking showpiece for Lego builders that sits nicely upon the included plastic showcase stands.
 You will, however, need some extra shelf space as the ship takes up about 37 x 23 inches when completed.
 (At the time of release it was the biggest individual Lego Star Wars set available.)
 The set also comes with a mini Rebel Blockade Runner that designed to approximate scale.
 The Lego sku was retired in 2007 but you can still find sealed boxes for sale if you look hard enough, albeit nowhere near the 2002 MSRP.
 You will also love 20 ultimate LEGO movie and TV inspired builds.
+Big Harry Potter fans should also check out the Hogwarts Castle Set that has over 6,000 pieces, making it the biggest Harry Potter Lego set ever.

 When this set first came out in 2008 there was no doubt Star Wars fans and Lego builders alike would want the set in their collection.
 The edition is made up of 3,803 pieces and shows several views of the interior of the Death Star from Episodes IV and VI, as well as the 8-beam superlaser featured in the films.
 The set still remains hugely popular because of its inclusion of 24 mini-figures, several of which are rare to find and only included in this set: Luke Skywalker (in Stormtrooper outfit), Han Solo (in Stormtrooper outfit), Assassin Droid, Interrogation Droid, Death Star Droid and 2 Death Star Troopers.
 The Death Star also features the rare Dianoga trash compactor monster.
 Death Star (#10188) is one of the most expensive Lego sets priced at $399.
 For more Star Wars awesomeness, read 15 of the best LEGO Star Wars sets of 2011.
+If you’re a big Ghostbusters fan, there’s also the Ghostbusters Firehouse Headquarters Lego set made up of over 4,600 pieces and 9 mini figures.

 Lego’s Grand Carousel is one of those sets that anyone can enjoy and actually plays music while it turns driven by a LEGO Power Functions motor and sound brick.
 The set includes 9 mini-figures such as a carousel conductor, random parents, and kids that can sit on the carousel mounts as it turns.
 The carousel measures 15.1” (38.4cm) by 15.1” (38.4cm) by 13.8” (35.0 cm).
 Grand Carousel was only produced from 2009 to 2010 and stocked in limited quantities.
 The 3,263-piece set retailed for $249, and because of its limited availability lists for upwards of $2k unopened on eBay.
 Let’s not forget about the top 10 coolest LEGO guns either.